Inspiration

 Our timing wasn’t great as it turned out an extreme triathlon race was going on – with the finish line at the summit of Gaustatoppen.

-On the two hour hike to the top, we were passed by several triathletes, who had at that point swimmed 3.8 kilometres, bicycled 180 kilometres and run about 38 kilometres…
+On the two-hour hike to the top, we were passed by several triathletes, who had at that point swum 3.8 kilometres, bicycled 180 kilometres and run about 38 kilometres…

 When we got to the finish line (Gaustatoppen’s summit), we also felt like winners – albeit having only climbed about 700 metres of vertical and walked a distance of 5 kilometres.